asyncapi/website/pages/blog/the-reference-rabbit-hole.md

     byline: AsyncAPI Maintainer
 ---

-So [Sergio](https://github.com/smoya) and I, went down a little bit of a rabbit hole the last couple of days when we were discussing [Fran's proposal to solve publish/subscribe confusion](https://github.com/asyncapi/spec/issues/618), and I thought I would share the journey.
+[Sergio](https://github.com/smoya) and I went down a bit of a rabbit hole the last couple of days while discussing [Fran's proposal to solve the publish/subscribe confusion](https://github.com/asyncapi/spec/issues/618); I thought I would share the journey.

 A lot of this can be seen as nitpicking...
 And I totally get this, as we need to venture deep into the specifications to fully understand the differences.

-I am gonna try to not use any complex words and explanations, so everyone can understand the problems, whether you are a novice AsyncAPI user or an experienced one.
+I'm going to try to not use any complex words and explanations so that everyone can understand the problems, whether you're a novice or an experienced AsyncAPI user.

-So let's split up the understanding of what references is, and where they can be used, and what is down in this rabbit hole.
+So let's split up the understanding of what references are, where references can be used, and what's down this rabbit hole.

 # AsyncAPI references